 Acadia’s weather is largely a product of latitude and marine influences.
 Spring can be foggy with temperatures ranging between 30 and 70 degrees.
 Summer daytime highs average in the 70s, and it can get chilly at night.
 Fall brings temperatures ranging from low 70s during the day to freezing during the night.
 Fall foliage often peaks during the first couple of weeks in October.
 During winter, due to Acadia’s coastal location, snow and weather conditions change rapidly.
 Temperatures vary from mid-30s to below zero.
 The park averages 61 inches of snow annually, lower than some inland areas at the same latitude due to the ocean influence.

-Our major running recommendations for Acadia are the Carriage Trails; the Park Loop road; and the challenging run up Cadillac Mountain.
+Our major running recommendations for Acadia are the Carriage Trails; the Park Loop road; a loop around Jordan Pond; and the challenging run up Cadillac Mountain.
 For trail runners, there are some gentler hikes that can be done as runs.
 The Park recently acquired land on the Schoodic Peninsula, where a 6-mile loop road and 8 miles of bike paths are good for running.

 Carriage Road Trails